Winter SUP paddling tips from SUP My Race

 What to wear

-Cold water bathing (in Speedos!) with thin layer of ice on the sea
+Cold water bathing (in Speedos!) with a thin layer of ice on the sea

 Dress for immersion

-You probably do not have those with you on your SUP so once you have got back on your board how are you going to warm up?
-If you do not warm up or get to a warm place quickly then you will soon be in serious trouble.
+You probably do not have those with you on your SUP, so once you get back on your board, how are you going to warm up?
+If you do not warm up or get to a warm place quickly, then you will soon be in serious trouble.
 And that is no good to anyone.
-Please, do not become a statistic, dress for immersion in winter.
+Please, do not become a statistic.
+Dress for immersion in winter.

 Drysuits

-I have two drysuits, one is a training suit and one is a full immersion suit.
+I have two drysuits, one is a training suit and the other is a full immersion suit.
 The differences are significant.

 Allstar Suit